CSC207-2022F-UofT/mcpm/README.md

 mcpm install JedCore # Install it to our local directory!
 ```

-On a windows machine, I recommend executing the shortcut via a bash emulator (Git Bash),
+On a Windows machine, I recommend executing the shortcut via a bash emulator (Git Bash),
 launching the app yourself using `java`, or investigating the scripts in the /tools folder (run.py).

 The In-Game environment is more involved and requires a server with our MCPM plugin.